meisserecon/corona/readme.md

 ![alt_text](images/comparison-3.png "Model comparison")

 In the traditional model, reaching herd immunity takes quite long.
-With R0=3.0, one has to wait until 75% of the population is infected.
-A perfectly timed lockdown at that moment prevents the remaining 25% from getting sick.
+With R0=3.0, one has to wait until 66% of the population is infected (here, I wait a little longer to be on the safe side).
+A well-timed lockdown at that moment prevents up to 33% of the population from getting sick.

 In the model with heterogeneous contagion, herd immunity is reached earlier and a well-timed lockdown prevents much more cases.
 In the end, only about 20% of the population is infected.